sdahdah/pdflu/README.md

 # pdflu
-Command line tool to find BibTeX for academic papers using Crossref
+Command line tool to find BibTeX for academic papers using Crossref and arXiv.

 ## Sample config